kibertoad/message-queue-toolkit/README.md

         * `creationConfig` - configuration for queue and/or topic to create, if one does not exist.
 Should not be specified together with the `locatorConfig`.
         * `subscriptionConfig` - SNS SQS consumer only - configuration for SNS -> SQS subscription to create, if one doesn't exist.
         * `consumerOverrides` – available only for SQS consumers;
+        * `deadLetterQueue` - available only for SQS and SNS consumers; please read the section below to understand how to use it.
         * `subscribedToTopic` – parameters for a topic to use during creation if it does not exist.
 Ignored if `queueLocator.subscriptionArn` is set.
 Available only for SNS consumers;
 * `init()`, prepare consumer for use (e. g. establish all necessary connections);
 * `close()`, stop listening for messages and disconnect;